matatk/agrip/audioquake/manuals/user-manual-part02.md

 You can find out how big a drop is by the pitch of the beep.
 There are 4 classifications:

-* Negligible drop—not announced.
+* Negligible drop&mdash;not announced.

-* [Small drop](../id1/sound/haz/drop-small.wav)—requires jumping to get over.
+* [Small drop](../id1/sound/haz/drop-small.wav)&mdash;requires jumping to get over.

-* [Big drop](../id1/sound/haz/drop-big.wav)—a drop that is too tall for you to jump back out of and get back to where you were before you fell down it.
+* [Big drop](../id1/sound/haz/drop-big.wav)&mdash;a drop that is too tall for you to jump back out of and get back to where you were before you fell down it.

-* [Huge drop](../id1/sound/haz/drop-huge.wav)—a drop this big will hurt you if you fall all the way to the ground (note that water will cushion you).
+* [Huge drop](../id1/sound/haz/drop-huge.wav)&mdash;a drop this big will hurt you if you fall all the way to the ground (note that water will cushion you).

 To find out what's at the bottom, use the K key.
 You will get the ["access denied"](../id1/sound/deny.wav) sound if you are too far away or not facing a ledge.
 If you are successful, you'll be told that the drop is either onto the ground or into water, slime or the dreaded lava.